BAA-Studios/SunnyFORM/README.md

     - To use preprocessor variables, see step 2
 11. Repeat for Visual C++ Redustributable libraries
     - See our `VRredist.wxs` for reference
+12. In the top toolbar got to `Build > Build Solution`

 ## Disclaimer